Easy Christmas Present Brownies

 These Easy Christmas Present Brownies are decorated without any artificial colors!
 With a hint of espresso, they will have you channeling your inter Santa Claus, as they keep you going while you deck the halls!

-easy christmas present brownies
+christmas present brownies on a white counter.

 Why You'll Love This Recipe

-Eggless: These Easy Christmas Present Brownies are naturally eggless!
+• Eggless Brownies: These Easy Christmas Present Brownies are naturally eggless!
 So, if you’re just using up eggs left and right or making brunch nonstop, don’t worry because you don’t need eggs for this recipe.
 And you don’t even miss them!

 Ingredients